ThreatLockerIvan/ZTW24/Metasploit-CTF/Write-Ups/Dina.md

 ![sudo section of gtfobins perl](../../Assets/Metasploit_CTF/gtfobins_perl_800x177.jpg)

 Searching up perl on the website, we can see that we can use perl exec to create a shell on the spot.
-If we just run the command on our access point, it should upgrade our user to root.
+If we just run the command on our shell, it should upgrade our user to root.

 ```shell